-The community has received many other high profile national rankings in recent years, including: #1 for Economic Development by Site Selection magazine; re-designated as an Iowa Great Place by Iowa Department of Cultural Affairs, Cone Park received the 2019 Outstanding Attraction Award in a metro area from Iowa Economic Development Authority and named Best New Tourist Attraction in Iowa by MSN, 2018 Healthy Hometown Community, #5 in the 30 Great U.S. Cities for Older Americans by the Wall Street 24/7, Top 15 Best Places for Business and Careers by Forbes; #1 in the Top 5 Metro Food Processing Industry Growth by Business Facilities Magazine, and top 10 rankings for Emerging Logistics/Distribution Centers with less than 500,000 residents.
+The community has received many other high profile national rankings in recent years, including: #1 for Economic Development by Site Selection magazine; 2018 Healthy Hometown Community, #5 in the 30 Great U.S. Cities for Older Americans by the Wall Street 24/7, Top 15 Best Places for Business and Careers by Forbes; #1 City Where Incomes are Growing the Fastest according to data from the Bureau of Economic Analysis and 24/7 Wall Street; #1 in the Top 5 Metro Food Processing Industry Growth by Business Facilities Magazine; Top 10 Most Livable Small Cities by Smart Asset, and top 10 rankings for Emerging Logistics/Distribution Centers with less than 500,000 residents.

 Sioux City is home to Saturday in the Park, one of the largest outdoor music festivals in the Upper Midwest, exciting sports action with USHL Hockey, Champions Indoor Football League and American Association Baseball.
-The LaunchPAD Children's Museum, Hard Rock Hotel & Casino, award-winning Art Center, the Gilchrist Learning Center, interactive Public Museum, Tyson Events Center, a 52-foot tall climbing wall, and multi-use trail system are a few of the fun activities to enjoy, along with two historic districts in downtown.
+The LaunchPAD Children's Museum, Hard Rock Hotel & Casino, award-winning Art Center, interactive Public Museum, Tyson Events Center, a 52-foot tall climbing wall, and multi-use trail system are a few of the fun activities to enjoy, along with two historic districts in downtown.
 Cultural events like the Sioux City Symphony Orchestra and Broadway at the Orpheum series, along with very diverse ethnic dining choices, set Sioux City apart from other Midwest cities.

-Exciting new developments are underway with new investment in downtown including the Sioux City Reinvestment District, riverfront development project, The Arena sports and recreation training complex, the Siouxland Expo Center, trail connectivity and more.
+Exciting new developments are underway with new investment in downtown including the Sioux City Reinvestment District, riverfront development project, The Arena sports and recreation training complex, trail connectivity and more.